TheTableRDU

 Triangle / RDU: The location of our community members

-Zip codes: The manner in which our group chats are broken into smaller sections within the community which promotes connection between women who live near one another.
+Zip codes: The manner in which group chats are organized so members can easily connect with women who live near them.

-Goodwill: A shared value, to provide a helping hand and seek opportunities to do so
+Goodwill: Many women in our community like providing a helping hand and seek opportunities to do so

-Hospitality: A practice we enjoy or seek to grow in, welcoming others into our home for conversation, a drink or bite to eat
+Hospitality: A practice many of us enjoy or seek to grow in, welcoming others into our home for conversation, a drink or bite to eat

 You: A unique female who is welcome to our fold, a community of caring and creative women